 Forget Me Not Dementia Campaign

-The Forget-Me-Not Dementia Campaign was launched by the My WiSH Charity in March 2014 to raise funds and awareness for patients with dementia at West Suffolk Hospital as well as to provide support for family members and carers.
+The Forget-Me-Not Dementia Appeal was launched by the My WiSH Charity in March 2014 to raise funds and awareness for patients with dementia at West Suffolk Hospital as well as to provide support for family members and carers.

 The fundraising appeal set out to raise £25,000 to fund a memory walk inside the hospital as well as further enhancing the care and support offered by the dementia team.

-Alongside the money raised, a big aim of the campaign was to raise awareness of dementia as well as challenge and change perceptions.
+Alongside the money raised, a big aim of the appeal was to raise awareness of dementia as well as challenge and change perceptions.
 Quite simply, we wanted to push dementia higher up the agenda, break down barriers, tackle stigmas and make people realise they are not alone.

 We were supported by the East Anglian Daily Times and Mercury newspapers who ran a story every single week for the first year of the campaign and still promote how the campaign is directly helping through their pages.